Help! My pet has ruined my rug!

 If your pet has an “accident” or gets sick on your area rug, quick action is key!
 Carefully scrape up any solid matter using a blunt, rigid object like a spatula.
 For liquids, place several layers of white paper or terry cloth towels over the area and apply pressure to soak up the liquid.
 Repeat this process with new towels until the liquid is gone.
 Resist the urge to rub, as that may embed any remaining particles into the fibers of your rug.
 The next step is to apply cool water to the area to flush out any remaining material and blot again with clean towels until dry.
 Use extreme caution when using anything other than water, as some brand-name cleaning products contain bleaching agents that could permanently damage your rug.
 Prop up the affected area and allow both sides to air dry.

 If you’ve tried to remove the pet stain yourself, but either the smell or stain is still noticeable, you may need to have your rug professionally cleaned.
 An experienced rug cleaner will have the knowledge about what type of cleaning method is appropriate for the kinds of fibers (wool, silk, synthetic) and construction (hand-made, machine-loomed, glued) to get your rug clean.
-If you’ve never used a professional rug cleaner, look for a company with ARCS certified technicians.
+If you’ve never used a professional rug cleaner, look for a company with ARCS certified technicians, like Atiyeh Bros.